top of page

 With my goal of helping Lightning & Thunder find a broader audience now accomplished, I'm reminded of a powerful moment I captured on film during one of their family dinners at Denny's.
 With gigs difficult to come by, Thunder asked Lightning why he didn't try something other than entertaining.
 Lightning paused for a long time before responding, "I've got my eyes on the prize—and the goal."

-Those words inspire me now more than ever as I set my sights on the goal of directing my first scripted feature.
+Those words inspire me now more than ever as I set my sights on the goal of directing a scripted feature.
 Much like Lightning & Thunder’s story of persistence in the face of adversity, I've chosen to focus on Lance Mackey, a complicated and fearless individual that braved cancer to become a 4-time Iditarod champion.
 This is a film that I've yearned to make as a scripted feature but knew the challenges would be immense— so just like the story of Lightning & Thunder, I made an award-winning documentary called The Great Alone as a proof of concept.

 As Song Sung Blue embarks on its new adventure, The Great Alone sets sail.
 With an amazing script in hand penned by John Sayles, and based on my documentary, I now venture into the turbulent seas to lock in an investor and lead actor to play Lance.
 It's been a long road and I am sure it will be even longer, but as someone I once knew said, ”Relaaaaax, you’ll get there faster going slower.”